dion-trevor/DIS_Final_Project/README.md

 Then open the terminal inside the cloned repository and Run the `build.sh` script file with the command `sh build.sh`

+### Application Container Image
-This script file containerizes the flask API on which our autosclaing configuration is tested and uploads it to dockerhub to be efficiently pulled and deployed in the Kubernetes cluster.
+`build.sh' containerizes the flask API on which our autosclaing configuration is tested and uploads it to dockerhub to be efficiently pulled and deployed in the Kubernetes cluster.
 Alternatively, for testing and verification the container image can be reconstructed using the `docker build  ` command which is provided in a comment in the `build.sh` file.
 This uses the dockerfile present at the root directory to build the container image developed using standard dockerfile commands to containerize a flask application.

+### _kubectl_ and _minikube_

-The script then proceeds to install _kubectl_ which is a command line interface to interact with a kubernetes cluster and _minikube_ which helps to create a kubernetes cluster locally for non-production purposes.
+`build.sh` then proceeds to install _kubectl_ which is a command line interface to interact with a kubernetes cluster and _minikube_ which helps to create a kubernetes cluster locally for non-production purposes.

 After this, the script then creates the deployment environment by using _kubectl_ to leverage the `deployment.yaml` file. _kubectl_ is also used to configure the load balancer and the Horizontal Pod Autoscaler using the `HorizontalPodAutoscaler.yaml` file.
 The `build.sh` script upon execution provides the API URL which can be used to validate the application by using the command `curl <url provided after running build.sh>`.